-As part of our Bulldog Outreach program, PBDA students across both campuses have partnered with the following local organizations during the ’19-’20 school year:
+As part of our Bulldog Outreach program, PBDA students across both campuses have recently partnered with the following local organizations:

 On Lower Campus, students conduct drives for used books, used clothing and used Halloween costumes.
 They participate in a Read-a-Thon to buy sneakers for children of migrant workers, with whom they eat breakfast at E.R.
 Bradley’s twice a year.
 Students work together each Thanksgiving to participate in the campus-wide Thanksgiving Project, donating ingredients to local families in need to create their own holiday meals.

 By the time PBDA students graduate to Upper Campus, they’ve already made substantial contributions to their community and experienced the satisfaction of service.